StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

-There are times when a user takes an action in your system that requires it to run in the background.

-Things like:

-- Generating a report
-- Processing a large file
-- Running a complex algorithm
-- Sending a large number of emails

-In these cases you don't want to hold your user hostage by making them wait for the task to complete before giving a response.

-Instead you'd rather immediately acknowledge the user's request, add the task to some kind of queue, and then give the user feedback about how that task is progressing.

-This leaves it up to the user if they want to wait for the task to complete or if they want to navigate away and come back later.

-Traditionally you could provide this feedback with long polling, but websockets offer a way to open a persistent connection between the client and the server.
-The server then can push updates to the client in real-time.
+Over the last few months I've been working on an app called [OnxGraph](https://onxgraph.stevanfreeborn.com) which is a tool for administrators of [Onspring](https://onspring.com) to visualize relationships between their content.
+When I began building it I knew that I was going to have to rely on talking to Onspring's public API to get the data I needed to display the graph's nodes and edges.
+However there is no way for me to know ahead of time how much data I would be dealing with.
+I could be dealing with a few nodes and edges which would only require a handful of API requests or many more that would require many API requests.

+This presented the challenge of how to make sure that a user's request to create a graph didn't timeout while waiting for the data to be fetched as well as provide feedback to the user about the progress of the request.
+I decided this best approach was not to do all this work inline with the request but instead to queue the work and then provide the user with a way to check on the progress of the request once it was dequeued and processing.

+The easiest solution here was probably just do some long polling.
+However I've been wanting to get some experience with [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) for a while now and this seemed like a good opportunity to do so.
 SignalR is a library that makes it easy to add real-time web functionality to your applications.
-It's built on top of websockets and abstracts away the complexity of managing connections.
-Plus as a fallback it will use polling if websockets aren't available.
+It's built on top of [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and abstracts away the complexity of managing connections.
+Plus as a fallback it will use polling if WebSockets aren't available.

-How to set this up?

-- Let's build a simple client using vue
-- Let's build a simple server using a .NET web api

-The web api will have a singleton service that manages an in-memory queue.
-The web api will have a hosted background service that processes the queue and sends updates to the clients.
+I thought since I went through the process of setting this up for OnxGraph I'd write a short blog post about how to get it working.
+I'll be using a simple example of a task queue that processes tasks and sends updates to clients as the tasks are processed.
+We will have two parts to this example.

-The web api will have an endpoint to add a task to the queue.
+1. A simple [Vue.js](https://vuejs.org) client that will have a form to add a task to the queue and display the tasks added and update them after being processed.

-The web api will have a hub that the clients can connect to to receive updates.
+2. A simple [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet) web api that will have a singleton service that manages an in-memory queue, a hosted background service that processes the queue and sends updates to the clients, an endpoint to add a task to the queue, and a hub that the clients can connect to to receive updates.
-The client will have a form to add a task to the queue.
-The client will then redirect to an edit page where it will connect to the hub and receive updates.
-The task will have the following states:

-- Pending
-- Processing
-- Completed
-- Failed

-The client will display the current state of the task and any messages that are sent with the updates.
+You can find all the code for this example in this [repo](https://github.com/StevanFreeborn/onx-graph).

 ## Setting up client